shahrzads/Synthetic-Data-Generation-Pipeline-Design/README.md

 2. **Domain-Specific Metrics**: Develop evaluation metrics that reflect the specific requirements of the new domain
 3. **Collaborate with Experts**: Work with domain experts during development and evaluation to ensure relevance and accuracy

+## Lessons Learned and Next Steps
+- Using frameworks [Cosmopedia](https://github.com/huggingface/cosmopedia/tree/main/generation) and [llm-swarm](https://github.com/huggingface/llm-swarm/tree/loubna/examples/textbooks) can assist in having a more scalable model, as Cosmopedia dataset consists of 25 billion tokens.
+- After adjusting the initial huggingface dataset and the LLM model to use, the above-mentioned framework needs `slurm` to run successfully.
+Providing such services can increase the scalability and efficiency of the model, while `slurm` requires specific hardware systems, and not all machines have it.